KenHarlbar/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 12. 12-roman_to_int.py - converts a Roman numeral to an integer.

-13. 100-weight_average.py - returns the weighted average of all integers tuple.
+100. 100-weight_average.py - returns the weighted average of all integers tuple.

+101. 101-square_matrix_map.py - computes the square value of all integers of a matrix using map